 UIS is a university that attracts students who want to earn a degree in a supportive environment where classes are small and faculty members truly know their students, serving as advisors, mentors and friends as well as teachers.
 The UIS curriculum cuts across disciplines and emphasizes civic engagement.
 As a result, course work in every major is relevant to today’s world.
 Our students learn new skills and develop an understanding of their responsibility to lead and improve their communities.
 They test these new abilities in the real world, through a myriad of hands-on internships, fellowships and research opportunities.

-RoDina L. Williams currently resides in the western suburbs of Chicago, Illinois.
-She is a general MPH student with an intense interest in infectious diseases.
+RoDina is an online student who resides in the western suburbs of Chicago and is a general MPH student with an intense interest in infectious diseases.
 RoDina holds two Bachelor of Science degrees, both from Illinois State University.
 She earned the first degree in Kinesiology & Recreation (2002) and the second in Medical Laboratory Science (2010).
 For the past year she has served as the Secretary, Communication Chair, and Membership Chair of the Illinois State University Black Colleagues Association.
 Professionally, she is the Bio-Repository Manager at Nanosphere, Inc., an infectious diseases biotechnology company based in Northbrook, Illinois.

 RoDina says that she opted for a Master’s of Public Health to learn more about the social and medical aspects of public health and to explore the different avenues in preventing and diagnosing infectious diseases.
 Her future career goals are to continue to discover ways to make contributions in preventing and diagnosing infectious diseases.
 In her free time she enjoys volunteering with different organizations, baking homemade desserts, remodeling her house, and as she likes to save money, couponing!